 The Freistadt Danzig (Free City of Danzig) saw many provisional stamp issues during 1923, some with astounding denominations.
-Danzig suffered the same hyperinflationary spiral during middle and late 1923, as did Weimar Germany and much of the rest of Europe.
+Danzig suffered much of the same hyperinflationary spiral during middle and late 1923, as did Weimar Germany and much of the rest of Europe.

-The current airmail stamps of Danzig were re-issued in early January, utilizing paper with a new webbing watermark.
+The seven airmail stamps of Danzig shown above (Mi. #112-18, Sc. #C10-13, #C15-17) were issued in early January, utilizing paper with a new webbing watermark.

 The Michel catalog refers to both this type of watermark and the previous "honeycomb" watermark as a "webbing watermark", with the former being "large webbing" and the later being "small webbing".
-Both watermarks are not that dissimilar, so this terminology may be helpful to some people, as the area within the webbing on the later waterrmark appears much smaller.
+Both watermarks are not that dissimilar, so this terminology may be helpful to some people, as the area within the webbing on the later watermark appears much smaller.

 At the end of October 1923, the Freistadt Danzig implemented currency reform measures to put an end to hyperinflation.
 The old currency, 100 Pfennig = 1 Mark, was replaced by the new reformed currency, 100 Pfennig = 1 Danzig Gulden.

 The twelve surcharged stamps shown above (Mi. #181-92, Sc. #156-67) utilized previously issued definitive postage stamp types, however, they were all printed in rose.
 They were all perforated 14, and they were printed on paper featuring a multiple octagon watermark.

 The following links feature category-focused affiliated seller listings on various eBay sites worldwide.
 They may enable visitors to shop

 for and to buy specific items for the